Constella Music

 Story

-However, as composer Leo Geyer found when he first encountered the musical manuscripts on a visit to the concentration camp in 2015, the prisoners also resisted in subtle ways, weaving in hidden melodies that only their compatriots would recognise.
+However, as composer Leo Geyer discovered when he first encountered over 200 musical manuscripts during a visit to Auschwitz in 2015, the prisoners also resisted in subtle ways, embedding hidden melodies that only their fellow captives would recognise.
+One composition, titled Futile Regrets, deeply moved Geyer.

 ‘It’s the equivalent of several hundred jigsaw puzzles, except many of the pieces are missing." - Leo Geyer